 TRL's Risk Management function is integrated into TRL, TransRe and Alleghany through the governance reporting lines to TRL's CEO, TransRe's Chief Risk Officer ("CRO") and TRL's Risk & Audit Committee and involvement in other key decision making forums.
-In addition, the Risk Management function's roles and responsibilities include:
+The Risk Management function's roles and responsibilities include:

-- developing, communicating and implementing systems, processes and procedures for the management and evaluation of risk accumulations and providing key risk indicator reports; - working alongside other key control functions and ensuring existing control activities and reports are developed into the risk and control reporting framework; - coordinating with the key control functions to ensure internal policies, controls and procedures for identifying and managing key risks are documented in sufficient detail to allow for effective compliance, testing and auditing; - coordinating documentation of the key internal policies, procedures and controls for the management of risks identified in the risk register; - monitoring and reporting emerging risks; and - providing input and challenge into the development of realistic stress and reverse stress tests for TRL.
+- developing, communicating and implementing systems, processes and procedures for the management and evaluation of risk accumulations and providing key risk indicator reports; - working alongside other key control functions and ensuring existing control activities and reports are developed into the risk and control reporting framework; - coordinating with the key control functions to ensure internal policies, controls and procedures for identifying and managing key risks are documented in sufficient detail to allow for effective compliance, testing and auditing; - coordinating documentation of the key internal policies, procedures and controls for the management of risks identified in the risk register; - monitoring and reporting emerging risks including risks associated with climate change; and - providing input and challenge into the development of realistic stress and reverse stress tests for TRL.

-By adopting such an approach, TRL ensures that ERM is a key consideration in the decision making process.
+By adopting such an approach, TRL ensures that ERM is a key consideration in the decision making process and a group-wide consistent approach is adopted.